 top of page

 This woody, deciduous perennial that doubles as a vine and groundcover grows quickly to blanket surfaces with luxuriant green leaves.
 It’s one of the earliest vines to change color in the fall, and the beautiful display ranges from crimson to orange or purple shades.
 The plant tolerates a variety of moist to dry, well-drained soil types and, unless pruned, may grow up to 60 feet long.
-Although it will grow in shadier sites, it achieves its best autumn colors if grown in full sun.
+Although it will grow in shadier sites, it achieves its best autumn colors if grown in full to part sun.
 Virginia creeper provides abundantly for various wildlife.
 Besides hosting many species of moth larvae, it is a key source of food for many birds in fall and winter.

 This native vine is adaptable to many sites and situations.
 Unlike the invasive roots of English ivy, the tendrils and adhesive disks of this vine shouldn’t cause damage to buildings or structures.
 Some caution should be used, because the weight of a mature vine could pull off wood boards or shift gutters.